TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Advanced Features

 The direct integration scheme also requires regularization of the equations of motion.
 The relevant parameters control the tolerance, \lstinline{vmf_atol}, method \lstinline{vmf_reg_method}, and procedure \lstinline{vmf_reg_type}.
 Regularization is essential for the time evolution of the non-root tensors which require the inversion of a matrix that may be ill-conditioned.
 The \lstinline{vmf_atol} parameter acts as a regularization term added to the diagonal elements of the ill-conditioned matrix to ensure invertibility.
 This regularization technique is always employed when the propagation scheme is set to vmf.
 Note that seriously ill-conditioned matrices are most likely to arise at the start of the simulation which is why the default mixed propagation scheme does not start with the vmf method.

-The reliability and accuracy of \texttt{TENSO}'s tensor network propagation strategies depends on interactions between control parameters.
-Depending on the system, one propagation method may be significantly more efficient or stable.
+The reliability and accuracy of \texttt{TENSO}'s tensor network propagation strategies depends on interactions between control parameters and on the structure of the tensor network.
+TTN-HEOM equations of motion and their implementation into \texttt{TENSO} admit arbitrary tensor tree structures with tensors of any order.
+In practice, however, some choices may outperform others.
+There is not yet means to predict which tree structures may be more favorable. \texttt{TENSO}’s default balanced binary tree combined with mixed ps2 to vmf propagation is the recommended initial treatment of a system.
 In the case that a simulation is unsuccessful, it is possible that the problem is unsuitable for a tensor network compression, or it is possible that different control parameters are required for stable propagation.
 Decreasing the time step, changing between vmf, ps1 or ps2 propagation, or selecting an alternative integrator from \texttt{src/tenso/libs/backend} may improve the situation.
 Such cases should be carefully scrutinized for convergence.